 Where is it?
 Ormskirk, Lancashire

 Open or coming soon?
-Taking bookings from 1 March 2017
+Now open

 Why should you go?
 This gorgeous Tudor house has spent the last year or so being sensitively renovated but the star of the show is Mark Birchall, another L'Enclume alumnus he ended his nine-year career there as Executive Chef and previously worked at The Walnut Tree and Northcote Manor.
 Food will be modern British with a distinct local bent - think Crab with almond, turnip broth, celeriac and anise or Herdwick lamb with Jerusalem artichoke, hazelnut and ale.